ThomasWeiser/todomvc-elmfire/README.md

 - ElmFire will provide a means for [auto syncing a Dict](https://github.com/ThomasWeiser/elmfire/tree/dict) with a Firebase object.
 Use it.
 - Explore architectural variations
-    - Componentize the model: split it into a shared part and a local part where the local part depends on the shared part but the other way round.
+    - Componentize the model: split it into a shared part and a local part where the local part depends on the shared part but not the other way round.
 - Possibly structure the code into components, as outlined in [The Elm Architecture](https://github.com/evancz/elm-architecture-tutorial/).